Back

 View source

-Journalist Jacob Soboroff’s book, Firestorm: The Great Los Angeles Fires and America's New Age of Disaster, investigates the systems and responses during the Los Angeles fires.
-Soboroff reported from the Pacific Palisades during a major fire event, an area where he was raised.
-His book provides an account of the catastrophe, integrating perspectives from firefighters, evacuees, scientists, and political figures.
+Jacob Soboroff's book, Firestorm: The Great Los Angeles Fires and America's New Age of Disaster, investigates the systems and responses during the devastating Los Angeles fires.
+Soboroff reported from the Pacific Palisades during a major fire event—an area where he was raised.
+His account provides a comprehensive, on-the-ground narrative of the catastrophe.

-The book aims to document the disaster's progression and its societal implications, offering a detailed record of the event and its aftermath.
+Ultimately, Firestorm aims to document the disaster's progression and its far-reaching societal implications.
+It offers a detailed record of the event and its aftermath, serving as both a chronicle of loss and a cautionary tale for a nation entering a new age of disaster.